Shirley Thompson, BSc, MSc, DCM

 Personally, I believe I have gained more from being a coach than being coached, but the two go hand-in-hand.
 Being a professional coach necessarily means being coached, supervised and mentored.
 However my feeling is that personal learning through supporting others is immeasurable: it's a privilege to gain insight into others' thoughts and feelings, especially when I reflect on the range of different people I now meet, compared to past work roles.

 I have a 'soft spot' for project managers because I was last employed as a project manager and consider this role is the 'glue' in any collaborative group.
 My doctoral thesis explored my belief about the value of coach practice with these strong-minded facilitating types.
 I showed project managers can voluntarily change their work behaviour after very little coach skills practice.
 As a result, I constantly seek ways to encourage project managers - and others - to find ways to practice these coach-like philosophy and skills.

 My doctorate initiated the interest in philosophy.
 Ethics has always been part of being a professional project manager or professional coach though my upbringing might have meant I took morality for granted.
 My thoughts on responsibility are now being tested by the Responsible Project Management initiative.
-(Responsible Conversation was my focus in 2021; its aim is to 'contract' - in some way - at the outset, so that intentions are clear for everyone concerned with the value of negotiation being recognised.
-My doctorate taught me that people ‘get’ the philosophical benefits of contracting a partnership when they step into the shoes of a coach, even as a novice, because the person being coached must be ready to take responsibility.)
+(Responsible Conversation became a focus in 2021; its aim is to 'contract' - in some way - at the outset, so that intentions are clear for everyone concerned with the value of negotiation being recognised.
+My doctorate taught me that people ‘get’ the philosophical benefits of contracting a partnership when they step into the shoes of a coach, even as a novice, because the person being coached must be ready to become self-responsible.)